thomasperi/sandbox-clone/README.md

 # sandbox-write

-An experimental sandbox for reducing the risk of accidentally writing out-of-scope files during testing.
+An experimental sandbox for reducing the risk of accidentally writing or deleting out-of-scope files during testing.

 ```javascript
 const { sandbox, unbox, isBoxed, clonebox } = require('sandbox-write');